dfinity/portal/docs/tutorials/02_create_your_first_app/06_add-frontend.md

 ## Update `index.html` in the frontend canister

-Navigate to `/src/poll_frontend/src/index.html` and replace the content of `index.html` with this
+Navigate to `/src/poll_frontend/src/index.html` and replace the content of `index.html` with this:

 ```html
 <!DOCTYPE html>